III: What is Tribal Consultation?

-According to the U.S. Department of Transportation, tribal
+According to the U.S. Department of Transportation, Tribal Consultation is:

 Additional Federal Laws

 - Title 23 USC - Highways - for impacts on tribal properties by Federal-aid projects.

 - National Environmental Policy Act (NEPA) - for environmental impacts on tribal properties.

 - National Historic Preservation Act (NHPA) - for impacts on tribal historic, religious and cultural properties.

 The process is still relatively new but continually strengthened by presidential orders and Federal laws.
 One such law is the Safe, Accountable, Flexible, and Efficient Transportation Act: A Legacy for Users enacted in 2005.
 Known as SAFETEA-LU, this law governs how transportation is administered in the United States and affirms the importance of tribal consultation in the transportation planning process.

 SAFETEA-LU may be accessed at http://www.fhwa.dot.gov/safetealu/legis.htm.
 Additional Federal laws that mandate tribal consultation are listed in the text box.

 It is important to note that the Federal consultation process takes precedence over a State, regional or metropolitan tribal consultation process.
 The relationship between governments in tribal consultation is illustrated in Figure 3.